tmtsoftware/esw-web-app-example/docs/src/main/flows/base-flow.md

 sbt:backend> run start
 ```

-If application is successfully started it, will show log with `server_ip` and `app_port` registered to location service.
+If application is successfully started it, will show a log with the `server_ip` and `app_port` registered to the Location Service.

 Update `apptest.http` and test your `raDecValues` POST route